brocksar/brocksar.github.io/_pages/about.md

 Over the past few years I've also had the opportunity to intern at some great places.
 Check out my [resume](../files/resume_2020.pdf) to learn more about these experiences.
 I am most interested in the combination of machine learning and software engineering, to create efficient and practical tools that leverage the benefits of ML.

-On the non-academic side of things, I enjoy hiking (currently working towards hiking all 46 high peaks in the Adirondacks), reading, playing video games, and travelling.
+On the non-academic side of things, I enjoy hiking (currently working towards hiking all 46 high peaks in the Adirondacks), reading, playing video games, travelling, and learning about history.

 ![alt text](../images/upper_wolfjaw.JPG)